Our law, criminology and policing degrees can lead to a range of prestigious careers in London and overseas.

 Criminology (including foundation year) - BSc (Hons)

-Our Criminology (including foundation year) BSc will prepare you for study at undergraduate level, while providing you with the knowledge to examine the causes and effects of crime.
+London Met's Criminology (with foundation year) BSc degree course will provide you with the knowledge to examine the causes and effects of crime.
+Apply now.

 Criminology - BSc (Hons)